Barbara Bach

-Barbara Bach, Lady Starkey (née Goldbach; August 27, 1946) is an American actress and former model.
+Barbara Bach, Lady Starkey (née Goldbach; born August 27 or 28, 1946) is an American actress and model.
 She played the Bond girl Anya Amasova in The Spy Who Loved Me.
 She is married to former Beatles drummer Ringo Starr.

 Early life

-Bach was born Barbara Goldbach in New York City to Marjorie (née McKnight) and Howard Goldbach.
+Bach was born Barbara Goldbach in Queens to Marjorie (née McKnight) and Howard Goldbach.
 Her father was Jewish and of Austrian-Jewish descent, while her mother was a Catholic of Irish descent; Bach and her siblings were raised in their mother's Catholic faith.
 Her father, who had recently retired from the United States Military at the time of her birth, worked as a police officer for the New York City Police Department.

-She was raised in Rosedale, Queens, and graduated from Dominican Commercial High School, an all-girls school, in 1964.
+She was raised in Rosedale, Queens, and graduated from Dominican Commercial High School, a Catholic school for girls, in 1964.
 The following year, she shortened her surname to Bach and began modeling professionally, appearing in catalogs and fashion magazines.